Brian Gershon

 How to Avoid Runaway API Costs in OpenClaw

 OpenClaw recommends starting with a capable frontier model, so I picked Anthropic's Sonnet.
 On top of that, heartbeat - OpenClaw's built-in keep-alive and background task loop - was running every 30 minutes without isolation, meaning each ping carried my full conversation history rather than starting fresh.
-The result: background heartbeat calls hitting an expensive model with large context payloads, racking up charges before my agent handled a single real task.
+The result: background heartbeat calls hitting an expensive model with large context payloads, racking up charges before I had tuned the defaults for personal use.

 The good news is that two config changes fixed almost all of it.
 This post walks through what is actually happening under the hood, what to change, and what it should cost when everything is dialed in.